PostHog/posthog.com/contents/tutorials/zendesk-session-replays.md

 ## 2. Add PostHog

 To set up session replays, we need to install PostHog in our app.
 If you don't have a PostHog instance, you can [sign up for free](https://us.posthog.com/signup).

-Also, make sure to enable "Record user sessions" [your project settings](https://us.posthog.com/settings/project#replay).
+> **Important:** Make sure to enable "Record user sessions" in [your project settings](https://us.posthog.com/settings/project#replay).

 After doing this, install the [`posthog-js`](/docs/libraries/js) SDK: